 Soothing products are a great and easy way to provide all those comforting motions, vibrations, music or sounds that your little one loves.
-And there are many different styles to choose from, so you can find the soothing setting that calm your baby down best.
+And there are many different styles to choose from, so you can find the soothing setting that calms your baby down best.

 A sound machine that can fasten to the side of a crib, like the Settle & Sleep Project Soother, is great for settling newborns before bed or nap time.
 The calming combo of lights and sounds turns their crib into a relaxation oasis.

-Settle & Sleep™ Protection Soother
+Settle & Sleep™ Projection Soother

 - Adorable animals bob, swing, and peek out to engage you little one's senses